-The attending physician or nurse practitioner is always accountable for the full MOLST process, including confirming the discussion, answering any questions, following all ethical and legal requirements, and signing the MOLST form.
+The attending physician, nurse practitioner, or beginning June 17, 2020, physician assistant, is always accountable for the full MOLST process, including confirming the discussion, answering any questions, following all ethical and legal requirements, and signing the MOLST form.
 As the medical team prepares for MOLST conversations they should be considering several elements:

 Patients and families may also initiate the MOLST discussion if they feel the patient may be appropriate for MOLST.
 The patient and families can review the criteria for appropriateness.

 Patients and families should request adequate time for this conversation.
 Patients, families, and the medical team can all think more clearly and respond more effectively when they are not in crisis.

-Patients may request to have this in-depth end-of-life discussion with their preferred physician or nurse practitioner.
-They may prefer to do this discussion with their primary care physician or nurse practitioner or with the specialist physician or nurse practitioner who has been caring for them intensively; alternatively they may prefer to do this discussion with a palliative care physician or nurse practitioner.
+Patients may request to have this in-depth end-of-life discussion with their preferred physician, nurse practitioner, or physician assistant.
+They may prefer to do this discussion with their primary care physician, nurse practitioner, physician assistant, or with the specialist physician or nurse practitioner who has been caring for them intensively; alternatively they may prefer to do this discussion with a palliative care physician or nurse practitioner.
 It is always okay to request a palliative care consultation.

 More than one discussion is often needed.
 This is reasonable as it takes time to understand health status and prognosis and additional time may be required to reflect on current goals for care and preferences about treatment, as well as what can and cannot be accomplished.